-In the 2019-2020 academic year, 99 individuals interacted with the office.
-There were 100 incidents reported; of those 100 incidents, 26 were determined not to be Prohibited Conduct.
+In the 2020-2021 academic year, 99 incidents were reported.
+Of those 99 reports, 17 were determined not to be Prohibited Conduct.

-Of the remaining 74 reported incidents, the Prohibited Conduct reported is as follows:
+Of the remaining 82 reports, the Prohibited Conduct reported is as follows:

-- 34 incidents of Sexual or Gender-Based harassment - 29 incidents of Sexual Assault - 5 incidents of Relationship or Interpersonal Violence - 6 incidents of Stalking - 0 incidents of a violation of the Consensual Relationships Policy
+- 31 reports of Sexual or Gender-Based harassment - 20 reports of Sexual Assault - 17 reports of Stalking - 8 reports of Relationship or Interpersonal Violence - 2 reports of Sexual Exploitation - 2 reports of Retaliation - 2 reports without enough information to identify Prohibited Conduct - 0 reports of a violation of the Consensual Relationships Policy

-For all incidents reported to the office, there are three categories in which the resolution may fall.
-First, a Complainant may opt for Informal Resolution, which could consist of supportive or protective measures, or simply reporting to notify the College of the incident.
+For all incidents of Prohibited Conduct reported to the office, there are four categories in which the resolution may fall.
+First, a Complainant may opt for supportive measures only, which are non-disciplinary, non-punitive individualized measures offered as appropriate, as reasonably available and without fee or charge to the Complainant or Respondent.
 Second, some incidents may not have any resolution available.
 Some reasons for that include that the report was made many years after the incident and the parties are no longer members of the community, the report was made by a Responsible Employee and the Complainant did not respond to outreach, or the report was anonymous.
-In those situations, the information remains in our files should a

-Complainant wish to engage with our office in the future.
-The third resolution option is Formal Resolution, more commonly known as a formal investigation.
+In those situations, the information remains in our files should a Complainant wish to engage with our office in the future.
+The third resolution option is Formal Resolution, more commonly known as a formal investigation, and a final resolution option is an Informal Resolution.
+Both a Formal and Informal Resolution require the filing of a Formal Complaint.

 Resolution data on specific categories of Prohibited Conduct is detailed later in this report.
-Of the 100 incidents reported to our office, 41 reports were resolved by Informal Resolution, 49 had no resolution available, and 9 were resolved by Formal Resolution.
-Of the 9 incidents resolved by Formal Resolution, 5 had a finding of Responsible and 4 had a finding of Not Responsible.
+Of the 99 reports to our office, 9 reports were resolved by Supportive Measures only, 66 had no resolution requested or available, 5 were resolved by Informal Resolution, and 17 were resolved by Formal Resolution.

+Of the 17 incidents resolved by Formal Resolution, 10 had a finding of Responsible, 2 had a finding of Not Responsible, 2 resigned with a case pending, and 3 were not resolved by the end of the 20-21 year.

 For those parties found Responsible, the sanction varied depending on the behavior.
-Additionally, some parties may have received more than one sanction.
-In the 2019-2020 academic year, parties found Responsible for Prohibited Conduct received the following sanctions: 1 was separated or terminated, 1 was suspended, 1 resigned before sanctioning and 2 received probation.
+Additionally, some individuals may have been found responsible for more than one incident of Prohibited Conduct.
+In the 2020-2021 academic year, parties found Responsible for Prohibited Conduct received the following sanctions: 3 were separated or terminated, and 6 resigned before sanctioning.